nickuhn/whiteboard_101/README.md

 ####Tests

-I added to test files, one to test the arrayFunctions the other to test customArrayPrototypes.
+I added two test files, one to test the arrayFunctions the other to test customArrayPrototypes.

 These run using Mocha/Chai, I also created a gulp file to run the tests and lint my code.